NER Class T: Sub-classes

 There were two NER sub-classes.
 Class T had piston valves, while class T1 had slide valves.
 The London and North Eastern Railway classified both types as Q5.

 Between 1932 and 1934, the LNER rebuilt fourteen Q5s with larger boilers and these were given the sub-class Q5/2.
 The unrebuilt locomotives were re-classified Q5/1.

+Preservation

+No Q5s survive in preservation.
+However, many tenders from withdrawn Q5s were used to replace old Q6 tenders.
+As such, the tender that once belonged to No. 771 survives behind the preserved Q6 No. 2238.